rafaell22/ootr-tracking-map/README.md

 ~~- Improve readability of location names~~
-~~- Organize/separate location related data to a new file~~ ~~- When marking as foolish, remove only the items, not the name of the location~~
-- If possible, make the click on the canvas bubble throug the items element
+~~- Organize/separate location related data to a new file~~ ~~- When marking as foolish, remove only the items, not the name of the location~~ ~~- If possible, make the click on the canvas bubble throug the items element~~
+- Add meds/stones
+~~- Add "always" hints~~
+- Add "sometimes" hints
+- Add "summary" of all acquired items (auto based on the items added to the locations) ~~- Optimize canvas rendering~~